 The company cites the popularity of non-fiction programming as a key factor in its success; Discovery has carved out its leading position in the TV business by focusing on non-fiction and reality-based shows that mix entertainment and educational content.

-Discovery's net income increased by about 14%, to $1.075 billion in fiscal 2013 compared to $943 million in fiscal 2012.
+Discovery's net income increased by about 6%, to $1.13 billion in fiscal 2014 compared to $1.075 billion in fiscal 2013.
 The improvement was the result of the increased total annual revenue combined with fewer capital expenditures and steady expenses.

 Like rival cable programmers such as Viacom and A&E Television Networks, Discovery uses its portfolio of channels to segment its audience by programming each network around specific interests.
 The strategy gives each of Discovery's channels a distinct identity and simplifies the company's marketing efforts.
 It also increases the value of commercial air time for advertisers trying to reach those audiences.
 Discovery generates the lion's share of its revenue through advertising and carriage fees paid by cable system operators.